• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Nobody Noticed: A 60-Second Seminar in Workers’ Compensation Claims Handling

-January 24, 2024 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+January 24, 2024 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Three days before Christmas, a funny thing happened in the workers’ compensation world.
 A long-standing provision of the Labor Code was declared unconstitutional.
 Specifically, on 12/22/23, the California Court of Appeals declared LC §139.32(b) unconstitutional on the grounds of vagueness.
 What’s funny about that?
 Nobody in the workers’ compensation community seems to have noticed!